lea-yamashiro/policy-analysis-registry/09-Lea-Carbon-Capture-Technology.md

 - In the race to mitigate the effects of climate change and keep global warming to the maximum increase of 1.5 degrees Celsius, any technology, such as Carbon-Capture technology that limits or reduces the amount of Carbon Dioxide in earth's atmosphere is helpful; what matters is who is funding it, supporting it, and why.

 #### Main Costs
-- Monetary costs not mentioned in report.
+- Specific monetary costs not mentioned.
 - Cost to environment from: Enhanced Oil Recovery (EOR)
   - Most large-scale CCS projects use captured carbon for *Enhanced Oil Recovery*;